gotuna/docs/content/docs/basics/session.md

 A session is a non-persistent, per-user data storage, which is created when the user is logged in and destroyed when the user is logged out.

-Session are used to store flash messages, or any temporary user-specific data.
+The session is used to store flash messages or any temporary user-specific data.

 ## Configuration
-Before using the session you must configure the main app with a session driver, and provide unique secret session key.
+Before using the session you must configure the main app with a session driver, and provide a unique secret session key.

-Under the hood the framework uses [gorilla/sessions](https://github.com/gorilla/sessions) so you can choose one of many store implementations.
+Under the hood, the framework uses [gorilla/sessions](https://github.com/gorilla/sessions) so you can choose one of many store implementations.

 ```